Hello World in Strawberry Fields

 # You'll see (0,2) and (2,0) much more than (1,1)

-Gaussian Boson Sampling (GBS) is a method developed by Xanadu.
+Gaussian Boson Sampling (GBS) is a protocol proposed by academic researchers in 2017 and developed extensively by Xanadu.
 It addresses a problem believed to be classically hard, but which photonic quantum computers can solve efficiently.
 The process samples from the output distribution of squeezed light passing through a random interferometer.

 import strawberryfields as sf